Nickolodeon98/professor_rating_website/README.txt

-# My first django project to build a website that rates professors and modules
 To use the client, simply run the python program client.py: python client.py
 Then the command line interface is shown as the following: >>>